JaredXwos/WordBlitz/README.md

 - Create a function that can solve a boggle 4x4 given a dictionary
 - Formalise a way to store graphical settings like colours of buttons
 - Amend the menu buttons such that they show they are being pressed
+-

+# How to get started
+1. Send me your Github username, then accept the request to collaborate
+2. Download visual studio installer if you haven't and install Visual Studio
+3. Under Workloads, ensure that the .NET Multiplatform UI Development (under Desktop & Mobile) is seletected amongst others
+4. Open Visual Studio, select clone a repository, dump the url of this repository in
+5. Ensure you pull before you begin (under Git tab)